33 High-Protein Dinners

 7. Protein-Packed Lentil Curry

-This curry is loaded with spices, veggies, and creamy coconut milk, its simple enough for beginners but tasty enough to impress.
+This curry is loaded with spices, veggies, and creamy coconut milk; it’s simple enough for beginners but tasty enough to impress.
 You can serve it over rice, scoop it up with naan, or enjoy it on its own.
 Plus, it makes amazing leftovers for lunch the next day.

 Ingredients: